dusty-nv/jetson-inference/docs/detectnet-tracking.md

 net->SetTracker(tracker);
 ```

-The [Flask webapp](webrtc-flask.md) is a convenient tool for playing around with these parameters interactively.
+To play around with these settings interactively, you can use the [Flask webapp](webrtc-flask.md) from your browser.

 <p align="right">Next | <b><a href="segnet-console-2.md">Semantic Segmentation</a></b>
 <br/>